Delightanalyst/Parks-and-recreations/README.md

-# Parks-and-recreations
+# About my first project on GitHub
-This is my first project on GitHub
+# I analyzed and cleaned the world layoff database